 Keep in mind: Diagnostic reports are a one-time-use tool for troubleshooting.
 The diagnostic report itself does not create a support ticket and Sonos is not notified when a diagnostic report is submitted.
 Because of this, diagnostic reports are most helpful when a Sonos technician requests one and is available to take a look.

-Community members with the "Sonos Staff" title have the ability to take a look at these diagnostic reports and can point you in the right direction.
-Alternatively, if you are looking for immediate support it is recommended to get in contact with our support team directly.
+If you are looking for immediate support it is recommended to get in contact with our support team directly.

 What type of information is included in a diagnostic report?